 Graduate students may pursue a maximum of two concentrations within one degree/major program at the same time.
 Requirements for both concentrations must be fulfilled prior to graduation.
 Once a student graduates, a second degree in the same program with a different concentration cannot be earned.
 The student must submit the Request to Change Degree Level, Concentration or Add Secondary Concentration form, including all approval signatures.
 No other documents are required.
 A secondary concentration addition cannot occur within the current semester; this addition can be processed only for the following semester.

 Dual (Concurrent) Degrees

 An applicant may apply and be admitted into more than one degree program concurrently.
-Concurrent degree matriculation requires prior approval of each department using the Dual Degree form.
-The approved form is submitted to the Graduate School Admissions staff.
+Concurrent degree matriculation requires prior approval of each department.
 If the student is approved to pursue two degrees concurrently at MSU, no more than 9 hours of coursework used in one degree program may be applied toward meeting the requirements for the second degree.

 Students are admitted to the Starkville Campus, the Meridian Campus, or via the Center for Distance Learning.
 An admitted student who wishes to change to another campus where the program is also offered must submit the Graduate Request to Change Campus form to the Graduate School.
 The form must be signed by the student and approved by both the current graduate coordinator, the graduate coordinator of the new campus, and the Provost's Office.
 If the student is Unclassified, the Dean of the Graduate School will approved for both campuses.
 Once admitted, a campus change cannot occur within the current semester; this change can be made effective only for the following semester.